Best Electric Car to Drive to Every Premier League Ground in England

 Could You Visit Every Premier League Ground in an Electric Car?

-If you’re a football fan and love a road trip, there’s no better challenge than visiting every Premier League stadium in England in one journey.
+If you’re a football fan and love a road trip, there’s no better challenge than visiting every Premier League stadium in England in one journey and given the English Premier League is regularly celebrated as the most watched football league in the world who could blame you?.

 But here’s the modern twist… Can you do it in an electric car?